MicrosoftDocs/supply-chain-center/articles/get-started/navigate.md

 ---
-title: Navigate Supply Chain Center
+title: Understand the UI (learn the basics)
 description: This article provides some tips and tricks that can help you navigate Supply Chain Center and all its features.
 author: carylhenry
 ms.author: carylhenry